 We indicted Clifford Allen's record in The Word for May 1940.
 He was made a Baron in 1932, for supporting Ramsay Macdonald's Imperialist Coalition.
-To his credit, in Debrett, Allen recalled the fact that he was imprisoned three times as a conscientions objector.
-But three times as a conscientious objector.
+To his credit, in Debrett, perialist Coalition.
+To his credit, in Debrett, Allen recalled the fact that he was imprisoned three times as a conscientious objector.
 But Allen became a peer whilst these conditions continued behind the grim walls of our prisons.
 Allen is dead now.
 He died in honour.
 And a second generation of C.O.s is being condemned, under a semi-Labour Coalition Government, to these conditions complained of and indicted in 1917.
 The fact is unbelievable but alas it is true.